-If you're an administrator at a Christian school, you have paying customers.
+If you're an administrator at a private or independent school, you likely have paying customers.

 They're called parents.